Iswenzz/gsclib/docs/mysql.md

 #### ``SQL_Prepare(<query string>)``
 Command for performing a statement on the database server, binds must be set in order.
+The request should be freed when done using SQL_Free.

 ```c
 request = SQL_Prepare("SELECT name, guid, rank FROM speedrun_ranks WHERE name = ?");